ConductionNL/docudesk/website/docs/features/document-reporting.md

 - Consider batching multiple documents for analysis
 - Implement caching for frequently accessed reports
 - Monitor Presidio resource usage for large-scale deployments
+- Use pagination to handle large numbers of reports efficiently

 ## Security and Privacy